pawaris-tangtrakul-23/FRA502-LAB-6674/README.md

 - The system automatically handles turtle spawning and cleanup
 - Mission progress is tracked automatically across all phases
 - Click precisely in Sim 2 during the cleanup phase for optimal eraser positioning

-## 🤝 Contributing

-Feel free to submit issues, feature requests, or pull requests to improve this simulation package.

-## 📄 License

-[Add your license information here]